-This guide outlines the main changes to GCSE Modern Foreign Languages qualifications in
+This guide outlines the changes to AS and A-level Modern Foreign Languages

 ||What’s the same

 - Content of year 1 of the A-level course and content of the AS course to be

 co-teachable but no overlap in assessment allowed and AS will not count towards